courseraRR/RepData_PeerAssessment1/PA1_template.md

 We begin by loading  and preprocessing the data.
 Ourdata will consist of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.
 This data is [freely available as a zip file](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip).

-Do we want to convert the date field to a Date class????

-# Section 1: Loading and preprocessing the data
+# Section 1: Loading and Preprocessing the Data

 We begin by unzipping the zip file which contains the activity data